Our Frequently Asked Questions

 As with any bank account, it is possible to use an offshore account with a credit card, online payment or by directly withdrawing money at the bank.

 This is an anonymous credit card only distributed by Swiss banks.
-No name is printed on it (neither your name nor your company name) and this allows you to make withdrawals and purchases without leaving an audit trail.
+No name is printed on it (neither your name nor your company name).
 Any offshore company with an account in Switzerland may obtain this kind of card.

 This is a service used to preserve the privacy of the management of the company.
 A contract is signed between the ultimate beneficiary (the client) and the person who will assume the role of nominee director.
 The latter can sign all the administrative and official documents, thus protecting the director’s true identity.
 For an optimal level of protection the nominee director cannot sign documents unless they are referred to him by the customer under the Power of Attorney (POA) contract.